Eldridge Street Synagogue

 12 Eldridge St., nr.
 Division St.; 212-219-0888.

 Wedged between Chinese restaurants, fish markets, and hair salons, the temple was designed and built more than a century ago, becoming the first Eastern European Orthodox Jewish synagogue in America.
-The recently renovated building (now officially known as the Museum at Eldridge Street) reflects a mix of Moorish, Romanesque, and Gothic influences, with 70-foot vaulted ceilings, stained-glass windows, intricate carvings, and trompe l’oei murals.
-The congregation is still active, celebrating the Sabbath and performing religious services in the first-floor bes midrash.
+The building, renovated in 2007 and officially known as the Museum at Eldridge Street, reflects a mix of Moorish, Romanesque, and Gothic influences, with 70-foot vaulted ceilings, stained-glass windows, intricate carvings, and trompe l’oei murals.
+The congregation is still active, celebrating the Sabbath and performing religious services in the first-floor bes medrash.
 Docents provide informal tours, and visitors are welcome to wander, snap photos, or scan the selection of postcards and topical books.

 Kehila Kedosha Janina

 280 Broome St., at Allen St.; 212-431-1619; kkjsm.org.

 The only Romaniote (Greek Jewish) synagogue remaining in the Western hemisphere, Kehila Kedosha Janina keeps alive the traditions of its founders, a band of Jewish immigrants from the Greek village of Janina who established the synagogue in 1927.
 Their descendants have recorded prayers and excerpts from weekly services and converted the balcony—traditionally reserved for women—into a simple museum.
 Maps, posters, photographs, brochures, and a brief video trace the history of the Romaniotes.
 Docents are on hand to lead casual tours.

 172 Norfolk St., nr.
 E. Houston St.; 212-253-0452; orensanz.org.